LaunchCode-Education-Archived/gis-devops-OLD/week08/project/README.md

 After you have this new system fully set up, you'll be able to add additional layers to GeoServer to view temperature and elevation data.

+## Get Starter Code

+Fetch the `week8-starter` branch from the project repository and merge it with your working branch.
+This contains a few changes that we'll use below.

 ## Setup

 Before getting started, be sure you don't have your Boundless virtual machine running.
 We'll be using the same ports as the VM, so if it is running there will be conflicts.
+It is not enough to pause the VM; you must shut it down completely or select *Save State*.

 ### Create Docker containers